Love playing Hearts!

 Winning a specific card scores bonus points.
 This card can be set to the Ten, Jack or Queen of Diamonds.
 This can also be disabled.

 This sets the points scored for the bonus points (bonus points are subtracted from the player’s score).
 The options are “Minus 10” or “Minus 10 floor” (the player’s score does not go below 0 points).

 A player who wins no tricks in a round scores bonus points (bonus points are subtracted from the player’s score).
 This can be set to 5 or 10 points.
 This can also be disabled.

+Each heart is worth one penalty point by default.
 The points scored for winning Hearts cards can be set to:

 Shoot the Sun